SamSswi/PP4-dorsia-restaurant/README.md

 8. As a User I can View and Edit my bookings so that I can personally manage my reservations without contacting the restaurant

-9. As a User I can ** a front-end interface that meets accessibility guidelines and follows the principles of UX design** so that I can interact with the web application in an intuitive and easy-to-use way
+9. As a User I can access a front-end interface that meets accessibility guidelines and follows the principles of UX design so that I can interact with the web application in an intuitive and easy-to-use way

 10. As a User I can see the key information on the home page so that I won't have to search for it